 Laura Naide is the Director of Religious Education at Congregation Etz Hayim in Arlington, Virginia, where she is responsible for the Religious School, the B’nei Mitzvah and Adult Education programs.
 Laura has taught Hebrew and Jewish Studies for over 30 years to students ranging in age from pre-K to adult.
 She also has written curriculum for and taught online Jewish Studies courses.
 Laura especially enjoys family programming and celebrating the Jewish holidays.

-Robyn Norrbom has taught in our Religious School for 4 years.
-She teaches Kitah Gan (Kindergarten) on Sundays and Kitah Gimmel (3rd Grade) on Wednesdays.
+Robyn Norrbom (Kitah Gan & Kitah Gimmel) has taught in our Religious School for 4 years.
+She teaches Kitah Gan (Kindergarten) on Sundays and Kitot Gimmel (3rd Grade) and Dalet (4th Grade) on Wednesdays.
 Robyn also teaches in our congregation’s preschool.
 Her favorite Jewish holiday is Tu B’Shevat because “trees are awesome!”
 Her favorite Hebrew letter is “yud.”

-Amanda Sky is originally from Herndon, Virginia, moved to New Bedford, MA in 2013.
-She is a sophomore at American University and has been involved in either teaching or being a madricha (classroom aide) in a Hebrew School for 4 years.
-Amanda teaches our Kitah Hey (5th Grade) class and her students especially enjoy the prize auctions!
+Amanda Sky (Kitah Zayin) is originally from Herndon, VA and moved to New Bedford, MA in 2013.
+She graduated from American University in 2020 and has been involved in either teaching or being a madricha (classroom aide) in a Hebrew School for 7 years.